Politics of Norway: Administrative divisions

-The Constitution of Norway, established in 1814, defines the country as a monarchy with power divided among three branches: a legislative branch which is also responsible for appropriations, the Storting; an executive branch, the Government; and a judicial branch, the courts of law.
+The Constitution of Norway, established in 1814, defines the country as a monarchy with power divided among three branches: a legislative branch which is also responsible for appropriations, the Storting; an executive branch, the government; and a judicial branch, the courts of law.

-The King serves as the head of state, with his role primarily ceremonial and representative.
-Although the Constitution states that “the executive power is vested in the King,” this authority is exercised by the Government.
-The King performs important formal duties, such as officially opening the Storting (Norwegian parliament) each year and presiding over the Council of State at the Royal Palace.
-He also plays a significant role during government transitions and formally receives the credentials of newly appointed ambassadors during official audiences at the Royal Palace.
+The king serves as the head of state, with his role primarily ceremonial and representative.
+Although the constitution states "the executive power is vested in the king", this authority is exercised by the government.
+The king performs important formal duties, such as officially opening the parliament each year and presiding over the Council of State.
+He also plays a significant role during government transitions and formally receives the credentials of newly appointed ambassadors during official audiences at the royal palace.

-Executive authority operates within a three-tier administrative framework, comprising the central or national level, the regional or county level, and the local or municipal level.
+Executive authority has a three-tier administrative framework: the central or national level, the regional or county level, and the local or municipal level.